 This material is usually considered as an alternative to ABS plastic with an added bonus of being food safe.
 It has a wide range of industrial applications with food and water.

 PET is a polymer widely used in the manufacture of water bottles and food carrying containers.
-Unlike ABS it does not produce any odour while printing.
+Unlike ABS, it does not produce any odor while printing.
 It requires a lower temperature for printing and does not require a heated bed.